 - § 14-1: This section now contains the definitions for "beach," "dune," and "dune vegetation" that are used here and in several other chapters of the code.
-The terms "vegetation line" and "seaward line of vegetation" are being eliminated as they are ambiguous and/or are no longer used in this code. - § 14-3: The list of prohibited activities would now be clear that mowing dune vegetation is a type of destruction of that vegetation. - § 14-5: This section needs to be amended to resolve a number of interpretation and enforcement problems with the existing regulations:

-- The time is being changed in subsection (a) to match the time requirement in (e).
-The removal of beach furniture and equipment from the beach at night was inconsistently treated in subsection (a) and in §§ 27-49 and 27-51; subsection (a) now contains two different approaches that could apply here and to §§ 27-49 and 27-51.
-Instead of vague references to "the beach," both approaches refer to the "EC zoning district" whose landward boundary is the 1978 coastal construction control line, which is the same line that is used throughout Chapter 34 to distinguish between developable uplands and the undevelopable beachfront.
-(The Marine Resources Task Force has been considering this new language and has not endorsed either version; a third approach is now being prepared that will be reviewed at their January 12 meeting.)

-- Subsection (d) is being revised to allow one free-standing structure for each beach vendor to use during the day; this structure must be moved from the beach after business hours the same as is now required by § 27-51(c)(3) for parasail operators and personal watercraft vendors.

-- Subsection (e) would forbid the dragging of beach furniture, an activity that damages the beach.

-■ § 14-6: This section would clarify the requirement for DEP permits for beach raking and would require insurance for beach raking equipment.
+The terms "vegetation line" and "seaward line of vegetation" are being eliminated as they are ambiguous and/or are no longer used in this code. - § 14-3: The list of prohibited activities would now be clear that mowing dune vegetation and applying herbicides are illegal types of destruction of that vegetation. - § 14-5: This section needs to be amended to resolve a number of interpretation and enforcement problems with the existing regulations: - The time is being changed in subsection (a) to match the time requirement in (e).
+The removal of beach furniture and equipment from the beach at night was inconsistently treated in subsection (a) and in §§ 27-49 and 27-51; subsection (a) now contains three different approaches that could apply here and to §§ 27-49 and 27-51.
+Instead of vague references to "the beach," the first two approaches refer to the "EC zoning district" whose landward boundary is the 1978 coastal construction control line, which is the same line that is used throughout Chapter 34 to distinguish between developable uplands and the undevelopable beachfront.
+The third approach would use a newly defined term, "landward line of dune vegetation."
+(The Marine Resources Task Force has been evaluating this proposed language and did not endorse either of the first two approaches; the third approach is new and will be reviewed by MRTF at their January 12 meeting.)
+Subsection (d) is being revised to allow one free-standing structure for each beach vendor to use during the day; this structure must be moved from the beach after business hours the same as is now required by § 27-51(c)(3) for parasail operators and personal watercraft vendors. - Subsection (e) would forbid the dragging of beach furniture, an activity that damages the beach. - § 14-6: This section would clarify the requirement for DEP permits for beach raking and would require insurance for beach raking equipment.
 It would also eliminate 4x4 lumber from being dragged behind beach raking equipment, an activity that smooths and compacts the sand rather than removing litter and debris.